 Large aquariums display the many aquatic cold water habitants of Alaska’s waters, and a 21-foot deep exhibit with tall windows allows us humans to marvel at the speed and grace of puffins and rehabilitating harbor seals as they dive and glide underwater.
 Scientists working at the facility are studying the effects of climate change, metabolics, nutrition, and other factors that affect Stellar sea lions, sea otters, and other native species.

-***Because of the coronavirus affecting tourism and loss of state funding, the Alaska Sea Life Center is in dire need of donations otherwise it will have to close its doors and relocate the animals at the end of September.
+***Because of the coronavirus affecting tourism and loss of state funding, the Alaska Sea Life Center is in dire need of donations otherwise it will have to close its doors and relocate the animals.
 This would be a serious loss to the state of Alaska and its marine life.***

-Please consider making a donation directly to ASLC through this link so that marine life will have an advocate for years to come.
+Please consider making a donation directly to ASLC so that marine life will have an advocate for years to come.
+Click ASLC.

 For history buffs, the Seward Museum houses exhibits and relics from Iditarod, Good Friday Earthquake, the 1989 oil spill and the USS Alaska.
 It also showcases a rare 49-star American flag.